mohammadrony/cloud/cli/iam-commands.md

+# IAM

-# Configure new IAM profile
+Configure new IAM profile

 ## Save user credentials in files